Last updated October 26, 2021 at 3:20pm ET

 NOTE: The following applies to border crossings only and not visa services.
-In response to the global pandemic COVID-19 and in line with the Canadian government’s call to increase social distancing, the U.S. Embassy and Consulates General in Canada are not providing routine immigrant and nonimmigrant visa services, including student and exchange visitor visas, at this time.
-We will resume routine visa services as soon as possible, but we are unable to provide a specific date.
+In response to the global pandemic COVID-19 and in line with the Canadian government’s call to increase social distancing, the U.S. Embassy and Consulates General in Canada are providing only limited immigrant and nonimmigrant visa services at this time.
+For further information, see our consular operations status here: https://go.usa.gov/xfzxc

 COVID-19 Related Travel Restrictions across the U.S. Borders with Canada

 - The United States and Canada have limited non-essential travel at our shared land ports of entry.